BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 The getData function in the object must return a number that cannot be NaN.
 It is called once per frame.
 The dispose function in the object should do any clean-up of resources created in the initialization part of the function.

-here is an example of how we keep track of draw calls in the PerfCollectionStrategy class:
+Here is an example of how we keep track of draw calls in the PerfCollectionStrategy class:
 ```typescript
 public static DrawCallsStrategy(): PerfStrategyInitialization {
     return (scene) => {